 There is a range of appearances.
 Some people are frankly better looking than others.
 We value celebrities based on their looks.
 So how far from that ideal level of beauty do you need to fall before you conclude that you are ugly and no one can possibly love or accept you?

 Some people believe that they are ugly even when others around them cannot see the “flaw” that makes them believe they are undesirable.
 This belief that your body is flawed in some way, while others do not see the flaw is called Body Dysmorphic Disorder.

 Body Dysmorphic Disorder can center on beliefs that any part of your body is defective but the most common things that are the focus of this belief are the skin, hair, and nose.
-Stomach, weight, breasts or chest and eyes also cause significant numbers of people to feel badly about themselves.
+Stomach, weight, breasts, or chest and eyes also cause significant numbers of people to feel bad about themselves.

 Researchers believe that the prevalence of Body Dysmorphic Disorder is greatly underestimated.
 The number of people who suffer from this emotional problem is probably far greater than our statistics are reporting.
 Estimates of the number of people in the United States with Body Dysmorphic Disorder range from 2 million to in excess of 15 million people.
 The number of cases you see depends on where you look.

 Most people with Body Dysmorphic Disorder do not come to mental health systems because of their excessive focus on their appearance.
 They often first present at a plastic surgeons office requesting an operation to change that part of them that they feel is making them ugly.